 - 1. Obtain an application for admission from either the Admission Office, or access the on-line application from the Muskingum University website www.muskingum.edu. - 2.
 Complete and return the application or submit it electronically to the Admission Office.
 There is no application fee. - 3.
-Submit the results of either the ACT of the American College Testing Program or the SAT of the College Board. - Have the high school guidance counselor complete the Secondary School Report Form and submit it to the Admission Office along with an official transcript. - 5.
+Submit the results of either the ACT of the American College Testing Program or the SAT of the College Board. - 4.
+Have the high school guidance counselor complete the Secondary School Report Form and submit it to the Admission Office along with an official transcript. - 5.
 Applicants are strongly encouraged to complete a personal statement as part of the application for admission. - 6.
-In addition to the regular university requirements: - Students interested in pursuing the Bachelor of Science in Nursing program must first be admitted to Muskingum's pre-nursing curriculum during the first academic year.
-This admission is distinct from admission to the University, and is based on strength of high school curriculum, grades (with particular attention paid to science courses), grade-point average and standardized test scores (ACT or SAT).
-Admission to the formal BSN program occurs at the end of the student's first year.
-Further information about the BSN program is contained in the Academic Program section of this catalog, under Nursing.
+In addition to the regular university requirements: - Students admitted to the BSN program beginning in their first year at Muskingum will complete a four-year curriculum designed to prepare nurses whose mastery of the field of nursing is supported and enhanced by the critical thinking skills, breadth of knowledge, and commitment to high ethical standards which are in keeping with